Talent for Tolerance Hunt Competition & Skills: A national anti-bullying Initiative. (FREE PARTICIPATION BY REGISTERED SCHOOLS)

 - Look out for further announcements regarding registration details, timelines, and the date and venue of the "Talent for Tolerance" competition.
 These details will be shared with the designated school coordinator in due course.

-- Note the Expression of Interest Form Fee: A fee of #100,000 per school is required for the Expression of Interest form.
-The period for obtaining the form is from April 30th to August 31st, 2025.
+- Note the Expression of Interest Form is Free: The period for obtaining the registration form is from June 10th to August 31st, 2025.

 Thank you for your time and consideration.
 We look forward to your school's active participation.